echester/aoc2024/README.md

  bunch of checks. the only interesting thing here was inverting the usual trick to uniqify an array, to instead report only elements that were duplicated.

+## Day 5 - Print Queue

+[PERL]

+Print debug rUleZ ... and that's all i have to say about that.
+Not.
+Today was the day I needed a CPAN module and i discovered my whole environment was borked.
+Installed a fresh VM for part 2.
+Binned it.
+Swapped machines.
+Secure erased disk in primary workstation.
+Reinstalled environments.
+THAT'S what i think about AoC today.
+If H wasn't off school with a vomitting bug I'd be as frustrated as a woodpecker with a rubber beak, but as it happens, dealing with all this was kinda fun.
+In the limit where 'kinda' takes very, very small values.

+After solving part2, it became clear that my approach for part1 was grossly inefficient - i was focussed on the update pages and not the rules.
+I've kept it as a monument called _Too Many Loops_, and added a 'v2' update which runs over 10x faster.